ebzzry/ebzzry.github.io/en/src/git-github.md

 ===========================

 <div class="center">August 29, 2015</div>
-<div class="center">Updated: May 13, 2016</div>
+<div class="center">Updated: March 31, 2017</div>

 This short tutorial shows how to use [git](https://git-scm.com/) with a [GitHub](https://github.com) workflow.
-A quick Google of ["git workflows"](https://google.com/search?q=git+workflows) shows plenty of diverse results.
+A quick Google of *git workflows* shows plenty of diverse results.
 This article describes just one of the ways of using git with a git-hosting service like GitHub.

 In this document, the `$` symbol, represents the prompt.
 The editor used in this tutorial is [vi](https://en.wikipedia.org/wiki/Vi).
 A short introduction to _vi_ is located